ibm-cloud-docs/openwhisk/prep.md

 ## Preparing JavaScript apps
 {: #prep_js}

 Before you create an action, get your JavaScript code ready.
-Confirm that your code is structured properly, then decide if it needs packaged.
+Confirm that your code is structured properly, then decide whether it needs packaged.
 {: shortdesc}

 ### Structuring JavaScript code